eisfabian/PACEtomo/README.md

 1. **Manually: Selecting targets by dragging the image and centring features of interest.**
 	- Inside the script, choose a *delaytime* for dragging the image before taking the next image.
+	- By default the script will use View mode to find targets.
+If you set *useSearch* to *True*, it will use Search mode instead.
 	- Set all other settings to *False*.
+	- If you want to choose your targets freely, just proceed with the next step.
+Alternatively, you can use a group of points as template for target selection (not in the video tutorial):
+		- Use *Add Points* in the Navigator to select points on a montage or a low magnification image.
+  		- Select the **first** point of the group and run the script as described below.
 	- Move the stage to your first target (tracking target), which should have enough contrast to be tracked confidently.
 	- In the SerialEM UI in the *Image Alignments & Focus* window, uncheck *Move stage for big mouse shifts*.
 	- Run the script from the script window.